Vision Building

 Ask people to think about how they would like things to be in their work or life.
 Say to them, for example, “It is two years from now, and you think this is smashing.
 This is just the way I always hoped work would be.
 What would be happening if you felt like that?”

-Ask people to take turns listening to each other as they each explore this question.
-Then ask each person to summarise the main points of their vision to the whole group.
+Ask people to take turns listening to each other as they explore this question.
+Then, ask each person to summarise the main points of their vision to the whole group.
 Encourage the group to listen and avoid criticism.
-Then focus on the shared vision.
+Then, focus on the shared vision.
 Set up a planning process where people work together to achieve their vision.

-You can use a picture of your vision to make it concrete and attractive.
+You can use a drawing of your vision to make it concrete and attractive.
 You use your imaginative and logical side when you describe the picture and what it means to you.
-You often get surprising insights from your own and other people’s pictures.
+You often get surprising insights from your own and other people’s drawings.
 Perhaps we edit our imagination less than our logic.
 The pictures create data about how an individual wants things to be.
-Then share the data in the group, focus it and decide what to do.
-Pairs and sharing (above) are one effective method.
+Then, share the data in the group, focus it and decide what to do.
+Pairs and sharing (above) work well.
 Another is to use the “Verb/Noun” process described below.

 Here, you ask people to list words on a flip chart that describe what would be going on and how they would feel if everything was right.
 They then stand back from the list and say what these words describe.
 The answer is in the form of a “Verb (modifier?)
 Noun”.
 This might be “Being Professional”.
 They would then work together to clarify this in all aspects of their work.
 Finally, they would plan how to achieve their desired vision.